hydralang/humboldt-doc/source/glossary.rst

        strategies that send messages to the nodes with an address as close as possible to the address implied by the data.

+   encapsulated protocol
+       A protocol encapsulated by another protocol.
+In the case of Humboldt, the outer protocol is the :term:`carrier protocol`, and all other described protocols are encapsulated protocols.

+   exponential backoff
+       A retransmission technique where each subsequent retransmission timeout is double the timeout before.
+Often, exponential backoff systems also incorporate an element of randomness, so the backoff may be within some range; they also often have an upper limit on the maximum time between retransmissions.

    extended conduit URI
        A conduit URI that may contain DNS names and an indication of a discovery mechanism.
 These may be used by administrative clients to discover peers which a node will then be directed to connect to.

+   extensions
+       Additional data associated with a :term:`PDU` that extend how a :term:`node` may interpret the PDU.
+For example, an extension may indicate that a PDU is actually only a piece of another PDU that is too large to be transferred through the link between :term:`peer` nodes.

+   frame
+       A discrete collection of bytes.

    gossip protocols
        Protocols based on frequent, pair-wise interaction between nodes in order to disseminate information across the network.

+   idempotency
+       A property of a protocol where the consequences of receiving a given frame multiple times are identical to the case where the frame was received exactly once.

    link-state routing protocols
        Routing protocols where the nodes periodically send out